-A. Wesley Bryan (B.S.), Vice President for Business and Finance Janet L. Long (B.A., M.P.A.), Director of Student Accounts Marjorie A. Wily (B.A., M.A.), Director of Administrative Computing
+A. Wesley Bryan (B.S.), Vice President for Business and Finance Janet L. Long (B.A., M.P.A.), Executive Director of Student Accounts

+Francisco Milan (B.S.)
+Director of Finance Marjorie A. Wily (B.A., M.A.), Director of Administrative Computing